Tamara Rojo tells Georgina Butler all about her new job, The Sleeping Beauty and what she loves to do when she isn’t

 And a final comment about The Sleeping Beauty?

 The Sleeping Beauty is a wonderful fairytale for everyone.
 The classical tradition will be great for those new to ballet and I think all of the characters appeal.
 Tamara Rojo

 English National Ballet’s The Sleeping Beauty is at Milton Keynes Theatre from 17th October until 20th October 2012.

-I penned a preview of The Sleeping Beauty for the Milton Keynes Citizen GO! leisure supplement:
+Following my chat with Tamara, I wrote a preview for the Milton Keynes Citizen’s GO! leisure supplement.